 The unisex chypre fragrance that everybody just loved to spritz, few perfumes spark nostalgia quite like CK One.
 Launched in 1994, it soon became one of the most popular perfumes of the decade, selling tens of millions of dollars worth of bottles every year, all the way through to the noughties.

-And while gender neutral fragrances are much more commonplace today, it was pretty groundbreaking for its time.
-And it's one that you can still pick up today.
+And while gender-neutral fragrances are much more commonplace today, it was pretty groundbreaking for its time and it's one that you can still pick up today.
+However, if you're looking for one of the best long-lasting perfumes that you don't have to reapply, Escentric Molecules provides a great alternative to this.

 4. Gap Heaven